jleahred/jle_cpp_tk/src/core/hp/hp.md

 ## Transforming text

-Validating files is quite intereseting.
+Validating files is quite interesting.

 Parsing files and generating *AST* is even better.